liudonghua123/liudonghua-blog/source/_posts/RSA中的public_private加解密.md

 Specifies the number of bits in the key to create.
 For RSA keys, the minimum size is 768 bits and the default is 2048 bits.
 Generally, 2048 bits is con- sidered sufficient.
-DSA keys must be exactly 1024 bits as specified by FIPS 186-2\.
-For ECDSA keys, the -b flag determines the key length by selecting from one of three elliptic curve sizes: 256, 384 or 521 bits.
+DSA keys must be exactly 1024 bits as specified by FIPS 186-2.For ECDSA keys, the -b flag determines the key length by selecting from one of three elliptic curve sizes: 256, 384 or 521 bits.
 Attempting to use bit lengths other than these three values for ECDSA keys will fail.
 -C comment